 I decided to go out on a limb and brine the chicken before frying.
 I made a simple brine of salt and water.
 I did not add any spices as the batter for the chicken would take care of the heat.
-I have brined a turkey before but never a chicken, I did not want it to be over salty so I only let it sit for 4 hours.
+I have brined a turkey before but never a chicken, I did not want it to be over salty so I only let it brine for 4 hours.
 I was amazed at how silky the chicken was when I took it out of the brine, it was as if this chick had spent the day at the spa being rubbed down with sea salts.
-The chicken skin and meat incredibly smooth, I knew instantly, this would be the moistest chicken ever!
+The chicken skin as well as the meat was incredibly smooth.
+I knew instantly, this harissa fried chicken would be the moistest chicken ever!

 I don’t use a deep fryer, I consider it just one more thing that we do not need.
-I have a big cast iron dutch oven that was my grandmothers and I used that.
-I have not used it very often in the past but thinking of fried chicken made me think of her so I brought it out.
+I have a big cast iron dutch oven that was my grandmother’s and I used that.
+I have not used it often but thinking of fried chicken made me think of her so I brought it out.

 Recipe: Harissa Fried Chicken

-* 1 cup kosher salt
+1 cup kosher salt

 4 cups hot water

 12 cups cold water

 1 whole chicken, organic, cut up

-1. Mix salt and hot water in a very large bowl.
+Mix salt and hot water in a very large bowl.
 Once the salt is dissolved stir in the cold water.